Ronald Silverman: Early high frequency ultrasound systems

 In the early 1990s, Dr. Silverman was instrumental in the development and clinical application of one of the first very high frequency ultrasound systems.
-He developed a system for acquisition of a series of parallel scan planes with a 50 MHz transducer, allowing 3-D reconstruction of the anterior segment of the eye with an axial resolution of about 30 micrometres.
+He developed a system for the acquisition of a series of parallel scan planes with a 50 MHz transducer, allowing 3-D reconstruction of the anterior segment of the eye with an axial resolution of about 30 micrometres.
 Working with Dan Reinstein, Dr. Silverman developed software for processing 3-D scans of the cornea that allowed measurement and mapping of corneal thickness as well as the thickness of the stroma and epithelium.
 They also found that they could detect and measure the flap interface in LASIK-treated eyes, and demonstrated epithelial thickening associated with regions where the stroma had been ablated.
 While a major achievement, the linear 3-D scan system could only obtain data in the 3 mm zone of the central cornea due to its specularity.

 3-D scan system

 Silverman then developed a new 3-D scan system with 5-degrees of freedom.
 This system allowed the cornea to be scanned in a series of arcs such that the beam axis was maintained orthogonal to the corneal surface and the focal point maintained on the surface.
-This system allowed demonstration of the importance of arc-scanning for corneal analysis and led to the subsequent development of a far simpler arc-scan device with just two programmable axes.
+This system allowed a demonstration of the importance of arc-scanning for corneal analysis and led to the subsequent development of a far simpler arc-scan device with just two programmable axes.
 This system led to a commercial system (Artemis-2, Ultralink, LLC), manufactured under license from Cornell University.

 Statistics

 He developed a multivariate statistical model based on ultrasound spectral parameters to differentiate metastatic carcinoma, and two subtypes of uveal malignant melanoma.
-Publication of these findings in 1983 represented one of the first reports in the literature of medical diagnosis based on multivariate statistical analysis and one of the earliest applications of ultrasound tissue characterization.
+The publication of these findings in 1983 represented one of the first reports in the literature on medical diagnosis based on multivariate statistical analysis and one of the earliest applications of ultrasound tissue characterization.

 Therapeutic ultrasound for glaucoma

-Dr. Silverman was involved in the development of the use of high-intensity ultrasound for treatment of glaucoma.
-This project involved direction of an intense focused ultrasound beam at the region of the ciliary body to cause cyclodestruction.
+Dr. Silverman was involved in the development of the use of high-intensity ultrasound for treatment of the glaucoma.
+This project involved the direction of an intense focused ultrasound beam at the region of the ciliary body to cause cyclodestruction.
 This project eventually led to a commercial device (Sonocare, Inc.) manufactured under license by Cornell, and a multicenter clinical trial.
 Silverman was instrumental in compiling and providing statistical analysis of treatment results from over a thousand patients treated for refractory glaucoma by this device at over 20 centers.
 The device became the first FDA-approved high-intensity focused ultrasound (HIFU) system.
 (Several commercial HIFU systems are now in clinical use, although laser techniques based on this groundbreaking effort have supplanted this technique.)